Siddanagowda/Simple-LRUCache/README.md

 # LRU Cache Implementation

+This is a straightforward implementation of an LRU (Least Recently Used) cache, designed to simplify both its development and understanding.
+By following clear and concise steps, it effectively demonstrates how the LRU cache operates, making it easier to grasp the underlying concepts and functionality.

 This repository contains a C++ implementation of an LRU (Least Recently Used) Cache.
 The LRU Cache is a data structure that stores a limited number of key-value pairs and evicts the least recently used items when the cache reaches its capacity.

 ## Code Explanation